Cheap Flights, Hotels, Tours, Cruises and Holidays

 Take a daytrip to Perugia’s ancient town of Spello.
 Walk the winding laneways and cobbled streets, then sample the local wine and regional delicacies at a local enoteca for lunch.

-See some iconic sites like the canals of Venice, the Duomo’s gorgeous exterior in Florence and the endless sights of Rome.
-Find out why these cities are loved by so many and enjoy plenty of free time to make your own discoveries.
+See some iconic sites around Italy – the canals of Venice, Florence’s Duomo and maybe even one of the Seven Wonders of the World in Rome.
+Find out why these cities are so loved by so many and enjoy plenty of free time to explore at your own pace.

-Eat your way through this foodie’s paradise with a cicchetti (small bites) tour in Venice, a pesto-making class in Cinque Terre and a local leader to point out all the best spots for espresso, gelato, wine and pasta.
+Eat your way through this foodie’s paradise with a tour in Venice and a pesto-making class along the Cinque Terre.
+With a local leader by your side, you’ll also get the inside scoop on the best gelato, wine and pasta!

-Explore Cinque Terre with a group hike – a series of walking paths connect the pastel villages of Monterosso, Corniglia and Riomaggiore. (make sure you bring your camera).
+Hike along the scenic Cinque Terre with a series of walking paths that connect the pastel villages of Monterosso, Corniglia and Riomaggiore.

-Support the local community with a farewell dinner in Trastevere – a gorgeous area in Rome popular for its summer dining and aperitif culture – at a local cooperative that employs people living with disabilities and provides hospitality training.
+Support the local community with a farewell dinner in Trastevere at a local cooperative that trains and employs local people living with disabilities.

 Breakfasts Included: 9